Fire and rescue services

 Entry and exit rules can change at short notice.
 Contact your nearest Bahraini Embassy or Consulate for details about visas, currency, customs and quarantine rules.

 Bahrain has resumed visas on arrival for Australian passport holders.
-Please check with local authorities for further details on visa requirements.
 Visas to enter Bahrain can also be obtained online through their eVisa portal.
+Contact the nearest Bahraini Embassy or Consulate for the latest details.

-If you're already in Bahrain and need to renew your Bahraini visit visa or require any information on Bahraini visas while in the country, you can contact the office of Nationality, Passports and Residence Affairs (NPRA) at the the Ministry of Interior.
+If you need information on Bahraini visas while in the country, you can contact the Ministry of Interior's office of Nationality, Passports and Residence Affairs (NPRA).

 Authorities may ask detailed questions about why you're visiting.
 They sometimes refuse entry to Australians based on their answers.